i05nagai/memorandum/language/english_speaking.md

     * a short stay at a place in the middle of a trip
     * We had a three-hour layover in San Francisco and had to change planes on the way to Hawaii.
     * We had a four-hour layover in Chicago.
+* lay
+    * lay a finger
+    * lay off
+    * layoff
+        * an act of ending a worker’s job, esp. when the worker has done nothing wrong
+            * Executives say no layoffs are expected as a result of the merger.
+            * the recent economic crisi has led to massive layoff
+        * work
+        * football
 * inauguration
     * the act of officially putting someone into an important position, or the ceremony at which this is done
 * booming